customer lifetime value

 Run surveys and polls in your existing customer base.
 Ask them how you can improve your services.
 Often customers are the ones who come up with great solutions.
 Listen carefully and give credit to the customers who point out your fault.

-Use gift cards or discount to give back to your most engaging customers.
+Use gift cards or discounts to give back to your most engaging customers.
 This will make them feel respected, and they will feel they are a part of your brand.
 Meaningful connections like this help evolve your brand from time to time.
 Focus on building long-lasting relationships.

 6. Start a loyalty program